 Again, remember the key is to make sure your reader can find the exact source you cited.
 Your entry is creating a path to that source.

 The final piece of your entry is the location; therefore, you’ll end it with a period.

 In print sources, the work’s location is the page (s) number.
 Use p. or pp.

 Use the URL or DOI to indicate the location of a web source.
 Follow your instructor’s guidance to determine whether to include links.
 If you do include a link, leave out the http/https section of the link.

 As always, remember the main reason you are going to all this trouble is because you want your reader to find the same source you used in your paper.
-Once you get the hang of using the core elements to create your MLA Works Cited page, you’ll feel relaxed and confident about creating entries for your sources.
+Once you get the hang of using the core elements to create your MLA works cited page, you’ll feel confident about creating entries for your sources.